bnjmnhssnn/Babelfisch/README.md

     'EN', 'DE', 'NL' // Pass the active language first, then optional fallback languages );
 ```
-When no language file for the active language can be found, Babelfish will try to load the fallback languages in the specified order.
+When no language file for the active language can be found, Babelfisch will try to load the fallback languages in the specified order.

 #### Basic Usage
 ```php